Abhijith0002/Abhijith.Ps/README.md

 + Evaluation: The model's performance is evaluated using metrics such as Mean Squared Error (MSE) and Cohen's Kappa score.

 ### Experimentation and Validation
-The model is trained on a combination of training, validation, and test sets.
-Hyperparameters are tuned to optimize performance, and the model's accuracy is validated using cross-validation and test datasets.
-Additionally, the system incorporates feedback mechanisms to provide meaningful insights and feedback to users.
+The project employs a combination of machine learning models, including Multi-Layer Perceptron (MLP), Word2Vec, and BERT, for essay evaluation.
+Model performance is evaluated using metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and Cohen's Kappa score.
+Cross-validation techniques ensure robustness and generalization of models.

 ### Sub-Microservices
 1. **Text Parsing**